-Earlier this week, a report by The New York Times suggested that the IC would recommend to the AC that City are banned from participating in the competition.
+Before confirmation of the IC's decision came, The New York Times reported that Leterme would recommend City are banned from participating in the competition.

 How have City responded to the threat of a ban?

-On Thursday morning, City described themselves as “disappointed, but regrettably not surprised” by the decision of IC chief investigator, Yves Leterme.
+City described themselves as “disappointed, but regrettably not surprised” by the decision of IC chief investigator Leterme.

 Referring to The New York Times report, the club said: “The leaks to media over the last week are indicative of the process that has been overseen by Mr. Leterme.

 “Manchester City is entirely confident of a positive outcome when the matter is considered by an independent judicial body,” it added.

 City reiterated that the accusation of financial irregularity was “entirely false” and claimed the IC had ignored a “comprehensive body of irrefutable evidence”.